playfularchitect/Rosetta-Stone-Of-Physics/README.md

 * **`/Rosetta Stone V2 Ledger Fractions`**: Contains the various versions of the "Master Ledger" of rational numbers that form the basis of the framework.
 * **`/Burden Of Proof`**: Contains documents laying out the logical case for the framework based on principles like Occam's Razor.
 * **`/Physics To Fractions`**: Contains the guides and worked examples for applying the rational-first methodology.
 This is where you can learn how to translate standard physics problems into the rational framework.
+/Math Checks/Baseline control: Contains the code and analysis that serves as the "control group" for the entire project.
+This is where the core methodology of finding rational approximations for irrational numbers is developed and tested.
+Key components include:

+The "Megablockasaurus" Script: This is a self-contained statistical suite that demonstrates and validates the process of finding rational locks.
+It includes modules for analyzing continued fractions, using the Stern-Brocot tree to find optimal fractions within a given interval, and formal proofs of minimality for those fractions.

+The "Irrational Registry Engine": A powerful tool to bulk-generate high-precision values for a wide range of mathematical constants (like π, e,
+2

+​
+ , etc.) and analyze their rational approximations.
+This serves as a baseline to show how the system behaves with known transcendental and irrational numbers.

+The "Composite Minimality Proofs": This is the most rigorous part of the control.
+It provides exhaustive proofs that a given rational number is the simplest possible one (in terms of bit complexity) that can be found within a given experimental uncertainty band.
+This is used to certify that the rational locks found are not arbitrary but are mathematically optimal.
 ---

 ## How It Works: The "Physics to Fractions" Methodology